Le lien vers cette page a été envoyé avec succès aux destinataires.

 Also mention the date of your departure (even if you have already informed your tax department).

-These revenues include:
+These revenues are as follows:

 However, you will not be able to deduct expenses from your income.